MicrosoftDocs/cloud-adoption-framework/docs/infrastructure/mainframe-migration/migration-strategies.md

 Mainframe customers typically maintain disaster recovery sites or make use or an independent mainframe provider for disaster contingencies.
 Synchronization with a disaster recovery site is usually done through offline copies of data.
 Both options incur high costs.

-Automated geo-redundancy is also available through the mainframe coupling facility, albeit at great expense, and is usually reserved for mission-critical systems.
+Automated geo-redundancy is also available through the mainframe coupling facility.
+This approach is expensive and is typically reserved for mission-critical systems.
 In contrast, Azure has easy-to-implement and cost-effective options for [backup](https://docs.microsoft.com/azure/backup/backup-introduction-to-azure-backup), [recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview), and [redundancy](https://docs.microsoft.com/azure/storage/common/storage-redundancy) at local or regional levels, or via geo-redundancy.

 ## Storage